YufanFu-YPW/PE-Track/README.md

 # PE-Track
-PE-Track: Towards Holistic Motion Prediction Enhancement in Multiple Object Tracking
+PE-Track: Towards Holistic Motion Prediction Enhancement for Multiple Object Tracking

 The code will be uploaded soon